mmbytetech/commerce-operations-platform/README.md

 <br/>
 <br/>

-# 🏢 Inventra — Enterprise Inventory & Business Management
+# 🏢 Inventra II — Enterprise Inventory & Business Management

 **The all-in-one open-source platform for managing your business operations with precision.**
 Built with **Next.js**, **NestJS**, and **TypeScript** — designed for enterprises, freelancers, and growing businesses.